nosami/vsonline/vs-online/reference/configuring-windows.md

 ## Microsoft SQL Server

 Microsoft SQL Server 2019 Developer Edition is available and running as a local service (SQLServer) in Windows Environments.
 The currently logged in user, which your app and the VS terminal run as, have SQL administrator rights to the SQL server.
-To administer the server you will need to use the PowerShell terminal available in Visual Studio or other command line tools such as `dotnet tool ef`.
+To administer the server you will need to use the PowerShell terminal available in Visual Studio or other command line tools such as `dotnet-ef`.
 Currently SQL Server Management Studio and other remote administration tools are not available.
 Note: SQL Server Express Edition (localdb) is also available in all Windows environments.

 ### Example Connection String